nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 Install simpledbf using the command `pip install simpledbf`
 * The csv file used in this example can be downloaded from [here](https://www.kaggle.com/mczielinski/bitcoin-historical-data)

+If we try to import large a csv or dbf file into a single dataframe, we may run into memry issues resulting in crashing of the python script.

 ### Example
 ```python
 # import pandas module